muhammad2033/Portfolio/README.md

-# Portfolio
+# portfolio
-Portfolio is all about Python and AI
+This portfolio is all about Python and AI.